hujun-open/shouchan/Readme.md

 ```

 ## Code Generation
-shouchan also provides a code generation tool to deal with large amount of constants, see [codegen](./codegen/) folder.
+shouchan also provides a code generation tool to deal with large amount of constants, see [shouchangen](https://github.com/hujun-open/shouchangen).